WikiTransformationProject/library/issue-related/ckeditor/inline-images/README.md

 One of the ways to see which CKEditor version a SharePoint page uses can be seen in the browser's developer tools.

-Looking at the CSS styles you'll see the `.rte--ck5` selector, both in view and edit mode of a page:
+Looking at the CSS styles you'll see the `.rte--ck5` selector, both in view and edit mode of a page.
+This means the page uses CKEditor v5:

 ![Upgraded page styles](https://github.com/WikiTransformationProject/library/blob/main/issue-related/ckeditor/inline-images/images/ckeditor-v5-style.png)